simonw/til/spatialite/viewing-geopackage-data-with-spatialite-and-datasette.md

 <img width="1146" alt="A map showing geometries returned by Datasette" src="https://user-images.githubusercontent.com/9599/206952011-ce799edb-732e-4e87-a559-e06a7b0401e5.png">

-This plugin works against SpatiaLite geometries, not GeoJSON, so I dropped the `AsGeoJSON()` call.
+This plugin works against SpatiaLite geometries as well as GeoJSON, so I dropped the `AsGeoJSON()` call here.

 The binary data here is being rendered using [datasette-render-binary](https://datasette.io/plugins/datasette-render-binary).